gprakhar6/mcc/README.md

 6. vector element are always double vec[1][n].
 7. you can do %F = x, as well to assignal diagonal elements
 8. You can now do mul/div with matrices of single dimension
-9. div of two matrices of equal sizes
+9. you can do div of two matrices of equal sizes